vmray/ms-defender-azure/README.md

 - If you would like to filter the Defender alerts based on alert severity or alert status, click on `Parameters`, and set the `DefenderAlertSeverity` and `DefenderAlertStatus` property values accordingly.

-- Allowed values for `DefenderAlertSeverity` parameter are listed below, kindly note all values are case-senitive
+- Allowed values for `DefenderAlertSeverity` parameter are listed below, kindly note all values are case-sensitive
 	* High
 	* Medium
 	* Low